PARADISE OF SWEET WINES!

 CHÂTEAU D'ARCHE 91p

 Same style as de Myrat with less intensity and length.
-Well-made wine with fine balance between sweetness and acidity.
+Well-made wine with a fine balance between sweetness and acidity.

 CHÂTEAU CAILLOU 91p